rockstardevs/goofx/README.md

 The most common issue with OFX data files from banks is missing starting or closing tags.
 The library parses this data with a XML decoder and iterates through parsed tokens individually.

 For elements, a reference to each starting tag is held till it is matched with a corresponding ending tag.
 When a character data token is parsed, it is assumed that it follows a starting element tag immediately.
-Based on the starting tag refenence, either a missing starting tag or ending tag is inferred and the missing tag is created and inserted.
+Based on the starting tag reference, either a missing starting tag or ending tag is inferred and the missing tag is created and inserted.

 As an example, this data is missing closing tags for elements.